nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Steps 1d1 - 1d2 are repeated until the command is correctly formatted.

     Use case resumes from step 2.

-**Use case (UC08): Add a reservation**

-**MSS**

-1. User keys in reservations details.
-2. RHRH <u>finds the reservation slot based on the date and/or time entered (UC04)</U>.
-3. RHRH displays all reservation slots on that date and/or time to users.
-4. User selects the reservation slot.
-5. RHRH requests for confirmation on the selected reservation slot.
-6. User confirms.
-7. Reservation is added.

-Use case ends.

-**Extensions**

-* 1a.
-RHRH detects an incorrect format command entered.
-    * 1a1.
-RHRH requests for the format to be corrected.
-    * 1a2.
-User enters the command again. <br/>

-    Steps 1a1 - 1a2 are repeated until the command is correctly formatted.

-    Use case resumes from step 2.

-* 1b.
-RHRH detects missing details in the command entered.
-    * 1b1.
-RHRH requests for the missing details to be filled in.
-    * 1b2.
-User enters missing data.

-    Steps 1b1 - 1b2 are repeated until the command is correctly formatted.

-    Use case resumes from step 2.

-* 2a.
-RHRH is unable to find a reservation slot based on the date and/or time entered.
-    * 2a1.
-RHRH informs the user that the reservation slot is taken.
-    * 2a2.
-RHRH prompts user to choose another date and/or time.
-    * 2a3.
-User enters new date and/or time. <br/>

-    Steps 2a1 - 2a2 are repeated until there is a reservation slot available.

-    Use case resumes from step 3.

 *{More to be added}*